-Company and Charity law require the Trustees to prepare Financial Statements for each financial year.
-Under that law the Trustees have elected to prepare the Financial Statements in accordance with the Charities' Statement of Recommended Practice, Accounting and Reporting by Charities and United Kingdom Financial Reporting and Accounting Standards.
-Under Company and Charity law the Trustees must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the situation of the Charitable Company and of the incoming resources and application of resources, including the income and expenditure of the Charitable Company for that period.
+A combination of Company and Charity law requires the Trustees to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of the group and parent charity and of the incoming resources and application of resources, including the income and expenditure of the charitable group for that year.
 In preparing these Financial Statements, the Trustees are required to:

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles of the Charities' SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; and - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently. - observe the methods and principles of the Charities' SORP; - make judgements and estimates that are reasonable and prudent. - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; and prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The Trustees are responsible for keeping proper accounting records that are sufficient to show and explain the charity's transactions and disclose with reasonable accuracy at any time the financial position of the group and parent charity and enable them to ensure that the financial statements comply with the Charities and Trustee Investment (Scotland) Act 2005, regulations 6 and 8 of the Charities Accounts (Scotland) Regulations 2006 (as amended) and the Companies Act 2006 and regulations made thereunder.
+The Trustees are responsible for keeping adequate and proper accounting records that are sufficient to show and explain the charity's transactions and disclose with reasonable accuracy at any time the financial position of the group and parent charity and enable them to ensure that the financial statements comply with the Charities and Trustee Investment (Scotland) Act 2005, regulations 6 and 8 of the Charities Accounts (Scotland) Regulations 2006 (as amended), and the Companies Act 2006, the Charities Act 2011, and regulations made thereunder.
 They are also responsible for safeguarding the assets of the group and parent charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
 The Trustees are responsible for the maintenance and integrity of the financial information included on the charity's website.
 Legislation in the United Kingdom governing the preparation and dissemination of the financial statements and other information included in annual reports may differ from legislation in other jurisdictions.